Rohan-Ramm/elo-leaderboard/README.md

 # Elo Leaderboard
 ## Overview
 This program is a continually updating leaderboard for sports leagues.
 All the user has to do enter in a matches result, players, date, and tournament and the database is updated.
 The database consists of a list of players and a list of matches.
 Each match has a date, tournament, match number, and result.
 Each player has a name, a win loss record, and an [elo rating](https://en.wikipedia.org/wiki/Elo_rating_system).
 Leaderboards can be saved by being exported to a file and imported in at a later point.
 Users can fix errors by reverting to the leaderboard of a past year.
+## How to Use
+Create a leaderboard for a sports league by adding in match statistics.
+To update the leaderboard add matches.
+To check that the leaderboard is correct print the data.
+The settings allow you to change the way you input data and how the system responds to said data.
+Once you are done adding matches export the leaderboard to text, csv, or json.
+Any exported leaderboard can be imported back into the program to be updated.
 ## Example

 Let's create a leaderboard for the NFL.
 We'll start by adding matches.